Utah’s nursing workforce does not reflect the state’s increasingly diverse population.

 That gap can lead to one-size-fits-all care and diminished health outcomes as cultural cues and sensitivities are missed, or sick patients stay home from clinics and the hospital entirely.

-Using a $1.5 million grant from the Health Resources and Services Administration (HRSA), professors Marla De Jong and Rebecca Wilson are studying health workforce diversity over the next two years.
+College of Nursing Associate Professor Rebecca Wilson has received a $1.5 million grant from the Health Services and Resources Administration (HRSA) to develop a health workforce diversity study over the next three years.
 The project, Partnering for Success of Diverse Students: Investing in the Future of Nursing, will combine a student recruitment and retention program developed by the American Association of Colleges of Nursing (AACN) along with holistic admissions practices, adaptive tutoring, culturally-aligned mentoring and tailored financial support for baccalaureate students.

 “We have evidence about what works and what doesn’t to improve diversity.
-Ultimately, the goal is for us to be able to prepare more nurses that have been typically under-represented,” says Wilson, an associate professor.
+Ultimately, the goal is for us to be able to prepare more nurses that have been typically under-represented,” Wilson says.
 “It’s really about getting the nursing workforce to represent the community that we live in, because we know that helps with health outcomes in the end.”

 For example, Utah’s Hispanic/Latino residents make up about 14 percent of the state’s total population and just over 22 percent of Salt Lake County’s population, but just 2 percent of registered nurses in the state are Hispanic/Latino.
 At the same time, Utah’s refugee population increases by about 1,000 people each year, with up to 35,000 currently living in the state--the vast majority in Salt Lake County.